squidnose/MCserverTUI/README.md

   - MCserverTUI is only needed for Setting up and manageing your MC server.
 ## Dependencies
 - [whiptail (newt package)](https://man.archlinux.org/man/whiptail.1.en) - For the menu system
+- ncurses - includes tput that finds the terminal size
 - Crontab support, Tested with cronie and crond - For automation and server startup
 - tmux - for MC server console
 - python - for [Modrinth Colection Downloader](https://github.com/aayushdutt/modrinth-collection-downloader)
 - curl and wget - to download minecraft server jar files
 - opejnjdk8, 17 and 21 - for Minecraft (My script doesnt use it)
 - either: nano, vim or less for editing text
+### Not required
 - Does not require SystemD
 - Can work on Glibc or Musl
 - Does not need a specific CPU architecture

 (Limitations are with Openjdk and Tunneling services)
 ## File-Structure:
 - ~/mcservers/<server_name> = MC server locations
   - run.sh | Run shortcut with the Ram ammout with the nogui option